meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 # Setup and Installation

-If you feel intimated by the steps of the following Enable Gmail API section, you may want to check again the example asks (to see what you can ask to the agent) and the example log (to see the whole conversation with gmagent) - the devil's in the detail and all the glorious description of a powerful trendy agent may not mention the little details one has to deal with to build it.
+If you feel intimated by the steps of the following Enable Gmail API section, you may want to check again the example asks (to see what you can ask to the agent) and the example log (to see the whole conversation with the agent) - the devil's in the detail and all the glorious description of a powerful trendy agent may not mention the little details one has to deal with to build it.

 ## Enable Gmail API
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).